ecmwf/odc/docs/content/implementation/decoding-data.rst

 .. _`decoder-row-major-layout`:

 Row-major layout
-   In row-major layout, the consecutive elements of a single data row reside one next to each other.
-The stride is the width of each row, representing a contiguous block in memory.
+   In row-major layout, the consecutive elements of a single data row reside adjacent to each other in memory.
+The stride between elements in the same column is the width of each row, representing a contiguous block in memory.
 In row-major mode, the width of each row is the combined size of all cells.

    .. figure:: /_static/odb-2-row-major.svg
       :alt: A Diagram Showing a Row-major Layout